erthink/libmdbx/docs/_restrictions.md

 to without-LCK mode on appropriate errors (`EROFS`, `EACCESS`, `EPERM`) if the read-only mode was requested by the \ref MDBX_RDONLY flag which is described below.

-The "next" version of libmdbx (\ref MithrilDB) will solve this issue for the "many readers without writer" case.

 ## Troubleshooting the LCK-file